barde/argusai/docs/migration-to-free-tier.md

 ## Overview

-This guide walks through migrating ArgusAI from the original Cloudflare Queue-based architecture to the new free tier architecture that uses `event.waitUntil()` and alternative queue services.
+This guide walks through migrating ArgusAI from the original Cloudflare Queue-based architecture to the new free tier architecture that uses only `event.waitUntil()` for background processing.

 ## Migration Benefits